Emma Cunningham: Baby scandal

-Her defense attorney, Henry Clinton, had the charges swiftly dismissed based on lack of evidence of a crime, and due to entrapment.
+Her defense attorney, Henry Clinton, had the charges swiftly dismissed based on entrapment and lack of evidence of a crime.
 Cunningham was again released.
 To this day it is unclear if the 'baby scam' was fabricated and engineered by the district attorney or if Emma Cunningham was delusional and engaged in the act of attempting to buy an heir.
 It would be an unlikely move for her to attempt when she was already in line to split a significant fortune with Burdell's relatives.
 All of the testimony and reportage of her claimed pregnancy was after-the-fact hearsay and never verified as fact.
 However, the judge in the Surrogate's case was negatively influenced by the incident, and ruled that Emma Cunningham, although acquitted of any wrongdoing, would not inherit any money or property from Burdell's estate.

 From August 1857 onward, Emma Cunningham was a free woman; however her reputation was forever tainted, as she would always be suspected of being involved in the infamous murder.
 By the end of that year, she was penniless and eventually moved to the West Coast.
-She returned to New York City in 1887, where she died at the home of a cousin; she was 69.
+She returned to New York City in 1887, where she died at the home of a cousin at age 69.
 Her death was reported in the New York Times on September 18, 1887.

-During the following century, many of the accounts of the murder repeated the disproved or uncorroborated hearsay that had, at the time of the trial, been eliminated from the court proceedings as hearsay or corrected in the press.
+During the following century, many of the accounts of the murder repeated the disproved or uncorroborated allegations that had, at the time of the trial, been eliminated from the court proceedings as hearsay or corrected in the press.
 Over time, there were several unverified confessions to the murder.
 The murder was never solved.